Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

-#### Tests User Story
+#### User Story
 + I can't remember the name of a recipe that I liked on the Fat Raccoon, and I want to find it again. <!-- Testing Recipe Favorites Function -->

 #### Expectation(s):
 1. The favorite icon responds appropriately to recipe status of favorite and unfavorite.
-1. The tester knows the entire click box allocated to changing the favorite status of a recipe.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. The page content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easy to read.

 #### Assumption(s):
-1. The tester will create an account for this test, and will keep a record of this account.
+1. The tester will create an account for this test and will keep a record of this account.
-1. the tester knows the difference between a favorite recipe and an unfavorite recipe icon.
+1. The tester knows the difference between the two icons: favorite recipe and an unfavorite recipe.
 1. The tester will favorite and unfavorite a recipe using a random part of its click box.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
 1. Click on **Login** on the navigation bar.
 1. Click on the **Create Account** tab.
-1. Fill out all the appropriate information and submit said information.
+1. Fill out all the appropriate information and click submit.
-1. Navigate to any recipe of the testers choice.
+1. Navigate to any recipe of the tester's choice.
 1. Click on **Not a Favorite** or its icon.
-1. Check to be sure the accurate text and icon appear.
+1. Check to be sure the correct text and icon appear.
 1. Navigate to a different non favorited recipe page.
 1. Click on **Not a Favorite** or its icon.
-1. Check to be sure the accurate text and icon appear.
+1. Check to be sure the correct text and icon appear.
 1. Navigate to the **Profile** page.
 1. Click on any favorited recipe in the **10 Recently Favorited Recipes** section and go to that recipe's page.
 1. Check for the appropriate favorite status and icon.